Nachox07/cars-db-api/README.md

   - `middlewares` contain the ExceptionHandler and Authorization Handler middlewares plus config adding others such as Swagger and Helmet
   - `models` contain the Mongoose model plus types
   - `config.ts` single point with all the app configuration variables extracted with dotenv and default values
-  - `routes.ts` contain the API endpoints with response and exceptions to throw based on controller logic.
+  - `routes.ts` contain the API endpoints with response, exceptions to throw based on controller logic and cache definitions.
 Can be split to follow the controllers scheme
   - `server.ts` initialise the server and do configurations plus DB connection
   - `validations` contain the validator logic and schemas
 - `test` contains tests utils and mocks along with the integration tests